Think you can’t avoid a stomach virus after being exposed? Think again! I did it–and I think you can, too!

 4. Immune-Boosting Essential Oil Blend

-When my family became ill, I did not hesitate to begin rubbing the diluted oil on my feet and the feet of my family members.
+When my family became ill, I did not hesitate to begin rubbing a diluted immune-boosting oil blend on my feet and the feet of my family members.
 I also added it to a diffuser where my husband, who was the most ill, was sleeping.

 In addition to this oil blend, I also used a little bit of oregano oil on my feet.